emacsmirror/filechooser/README.md

 # filechooser.el: an Emacs based xdg-desktop-portal filechooser.

 filechooser is an Emacs package that enables the use of Emacs to select files in applications like Firefox by providing an `xdg-desktop-portal` backend implementing the [filechooser](https://flatpak.github.io/xdg-desktop-portal/#gdbus-org.freedesktop.impl.portal.FileChooser) interface.
 It uses minibuffer to select a single file, so the experience is familiar one for commands like `find-file`.
-To select multiple files Dired is used.
+By default selecting multiple files uses a bespoke command which loops and completes one filename in minibuffer at a time.
+An alternative dired based selection is also available.

 ## Limitations
 At this point `filechooser` has some serious limitations: